is0383kk/SymbolEmergence-VAE-GMM/README.md

 - `Kappa`: Kappa coefficients：The degree of agreement of the sine variables w^A and w^B between agents．
 - `A2B`: When speaker A and listener B, the number of times B accepted the sign proposed by A.
 - `B2A`: When speaker B and listener A, the number of times A accepted the sign proposed by B.
+※ARI tends to be low if batch size is increased too much

 # Recalled image by Agents
 Agents can recall the image after the naming game is over.